Vyxal/Vyxal/documents/protocols/code guide.md

 # The Definitive Vyxal Code Style Guide
-_Fourteenth revision_
+_Sixteenth revision_

 When contributing to the Vyxal repository, make sure you follow the conventions in this document like an epic gamer.
 Doing so will make everyone's lives hunky-dory, and you'll be an absolute pogchamp.
 Who doesn't want to be an absolute pogchamp?

-This document is different to `contributing.md` because it specifically defines things such as semantics of functions and variables within the actual code.
+This document is different to [`contributing.md`](/documents/protocols/contributing.md) because it specifically defines things such as semantics of functions and variables within the actual code.

 ## The Obvious/Easy Stuff